waliidsh/zonescraper/README.md

 https://t.me/waliidsh

-# how to ge zhe and phpsessid:
+# how to get zhe and phpsessid:
 https://youtu.be/PSQEN8GW0pY